topquark22/Plexorino/README.md

 A design goal was to minimize the number of GPIO pins used.
 In particular:

 - We have left pins 9-13 free, which are used by SPI.
-- We have left A4, A5 free, which are used by I2C.
+- We have left pins A4, A5 free, which are used by I2C.
-- We have left the pins 5, 6, 7 free, of which 5 and 6 are PWM-capable.
+- We have left pins 5, 6, 7 free, of which 5 and 6 are PWM-capable.

 | module          | description             | I.C. used  | GPIO pins used     |
 |-----------------|-------------------------|------------|--------------------|